snakeleon/YouCompleteMe-x64/README.md

 #### The `ClearCompilationFlagCache` subcommand

-YCM caches the flags it gets from the `FlagsForFile` function in your `ycm_extra_conf.py` file if you return them with the `do_cache` parameter set to `True`.
-The cache is in memory and is never invalidated (unless you restart Vim of course).
+YCM caches the flags it gets from the `FlagsForFile` function in your `ycm_extra_conf.py` file unless you return them with the `do_cache` parameter set to `False`.
+It also caches the flags extracted from the compilation database.
+The cache is in memory and is never invalidated (unless you restart the server with the `:YcmRestartServer` command).

 This command clears that cache entirely.
-YCM will then re-query your `FlagsForFile` function as needed in the future.
+YCM will then re-query your `FlagsForFile` function or your compilation database as needed in the future.

 Supported in filetypes: `c, cpp, objc, objcpp`